Baby Doll Jacobson: 1919 to 1926

 In 1921, Jacobson continued his torrid hitting.
 For the third consecutive year, he finished among the American League leaders with a .352 average.
 He was among the league leaders in batting average (6th) and with 211 hits (4th), 38 doubles (7th), and 14 triples (7th).
 He also led the league's center fielders with 386 putouts and had the second highest fielding percentage (.982) among all of the league's outfielders.

 In 1922, Jacobson helped lead the Browns to one of the best seasons in the club's history.
 The 1922 Browns, with George Sisler batting .420, finished in second place in the American League, one game behind the New York Yankees, with a 93–61 record.
 Jacobson compiled a .317 batting average in 1922 with 102 RBIs and career highs with 16 triples and 19 stolen bases.
 He was among the league's leaders in triples (2nd), RBIs (5th), and stolen bases (7th).
-He hit three triples in one game against the Detroit Tigers on September 9.
+He hit three triples in one game against the Detroit Tigers on September 9, the Browns winning 16–0.
 He also had the second highest range factor (2.74) among all American League outfielders in 1922.

 In 1923, Jacobson's batting average dropped to .309 and, with Sisler out of the lineup with a sinus infection, the Browns dropped from second place to fifth in the American League.

 In 1924, Jacobson rebounded and had one of the best seasons of his career.
 He finished second in the American League behind Ruth in both total bases (306) and extra base hits (72) and third in the league with 19 home runs.
 He hit for the cycle on April 17 against the White Sox.
 His 488 putouts were a major league record for outfielders that stood for 24 years.
 He also finished eighth in the voting for the American League's 1924 Most Valuable Player Award.

 In 1925, Jacobson finished seventh in the MVP voting after compiling a .342 batting average and .513 slugging percentage.
 He was among the American League leaders with 277 total bases (7th), 15 home runs (7th), 54 extra base hits (9th), 184 hits (10th), and 103 runs scored (10th).

 Jacobson began the 1926 season as the Browns' starting center fielder for the eighth consecutive year.
 He appeared in 50 games for the Browns and saw his batting average fall below .300 for the first time since 1917.
 He compiled a .286 batting average for St. Louis during the 1926 season.